reflectoring/reflectoring.github.io/_posts/2019-01-27-review-java-by-comparison.md

 ## My Key Takeaways

 Having more than 10 years of Java experience under my belt, I really did not learn very much from this book.
 As advertised, it's a book for beginners.
+I would have profited greatly from the book had it been available 8-10 years ago, though.

 I did learn two things I was not aware of, though.